lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ## Composing an Email

 ```
-Write an email for my subscribed target audience to announce the article.
+Please write an email for my subscribed target audience to announce the article.
 Begin by generating 10 subject lines that are friendly, exciting, and designed to spark intrigue and encourage readers to open the email and click through to the article.
 Include hints at key takeaways from the article, using varied approaches to create intrigue (such as posing a question, teasing a surprising insight, or offering a benefit).
 Keep reasoning concise, making it easy to review all options quickly.

 Use the following format:
 1. Example Subject Line
-**Reasoning**: Brief explanation of why this subject line will capture attention and prompt engagement.
+**Reasoning**: Briefly explain why this subject line will capture attention and prompt engagement.
 2. Another Example Subject Line
-**Reasoning**: Brief explanation of why this subject line will capture attention and prompt engagement.
+**Reasoning**: Briefly explain why this subject line will capture attention and prompt engagement.

 Add emojis if they enhance appeal but only when they align naturally with the message.
 ```